Our values & beliefs

 Radical gospel renewal in our lives, church, and city.

-This is what defines us as people and shapes who we are and who we are becoming.
+This is what defines and shapes who we are and who we are becoming.

 We will pursue healthy, life-giving relationships with each other.